How George Santos’s federal indictment could shake up Congress

 Santos’s spokesperson, Naysa Woomer, did not respond to multiple requests for comment.

-Update, May 10, 9:45 am ET: This story has been updated with details of Santos’s indictment.
+Update, May 10, 2:45 am ET: This story has been updated with details of Santos’s not guilty plea.